Heart Rate Variability & The Vagus Nerve

 - Exhale through your nose and feel your abdomen gently contract.
 Focus your awareness on your breath moving back down your spine until it reaches your tailbone.

 - Continue with this breathing pattern while finding your own rhythm.
 Inhale and exhale while moving your breath up and down your spine.

 Allow yourself to feel the complete and total support of the surface on which you rest.
 Should your mind begin to wander at any time, simply note that your mind has wandered and gently and firmly guide your awareness back to your breath and the sensations of your in-breath and out-breath moving up and down your spine.

-HRV is defined as the beat-to-beat fluctuation in heart rate.
+Heart rate variability is defined as the beat-to-beat fluctuation in heart rate.
 The variation between beats is regulated by the vagus nerve and influenced by complex connections between the peripheral nervous systems, heart, brain, and multiple endocrine variables.
-HRV is also a dynamic measure used to show emotional changes via heart rhythm patterns.
+Heart rate variability is also a dynamic measure used to show emotional changes via heart rhythm patterns.
 Happiness, joy, and peace create ordered heart rhythm patterns.
 Anger, resentment, stress, and fear cause disordered heart rhythm patterns.

 The Vagus Nerve